 Dallastown is a very small borough located in the state of Pennsylvania.
 With a population of 3,857 people and two constituent neighborhoods, Dallastown is the 368th largest community in Pennsylvania.
-Much of the housing stock in Dallastown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Dallastown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Dallastown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dallastown is a borough of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Dallastown who work in sales jobs (18.56%), office and administrative support (12.02%), and business and financial occupations (9.86%).
+Overall, Dallastown is a borough of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Dallastown who work in sales jobs (19.00%), management occupations (9.69%), and office and administrative support (9.40%).

 Of important note, Dallastown is also a borough of artists.
 Dallastown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dallastown’s character.

-The rate of college-level education in Dallastown is quite a bit lower than the national average among all cities of 21.84%: just 12.59% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Dallastown with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.31% of adults in Dallastown have a bachelor's degree or advanced degree.

 The most common language spoken in Dallastown is English.
 Other important languages spoken here include Spanish and Italian.